 \item Analogously, any (set) bundle with metric fibers (see \autoref{metricfiber}) equipped with fiber topology (see \autoref{immersed}) or any lamination with metric leaves (see \autoref{holonomyL}) endowed with leaf topology is a locally metrizable space. \end{enumerate} \end{exa}

 See also \autoref{immersionI} for immersed manifolds in Banach spaces.
-See \autoref{immersed} for a discussion about leaf (or fiber) topology.
-We will talk about some properties of maps between two locally metrizable spaces.
+See \autoref{immersed} for a discussion of the leaf (or fiber) topology.
+Below, we will talk about some properties of maps between locally metrizable spaces.